The Story of Nancy and Archie Martin

-The story of Nancy and Archie Martin is an African American Story of courage, hard work and commitment to family and their community.
-Archie Martin was born enslaved in Wilmington, North Carolina in 1857.
-His father was a Methodist minister named George Martin.
-Freedom came for Archie when he was eight years old.
-He would often tell the
+The story of Nancy and Archie Martin is an African American tale of courage, hard work, and commitment to family and community.

 It wasn’t until the 1940’s that Iowa State College relaxed their restrictions on students of color living on campus, and Archie and Nancy Martin are credited for their role in creating these conditions while filling the void of reliable housing for African American students in Ames for more than 20 years.